From October 18 to January 17, 2015, Alma-Bluco, a solo exhibition by Musa paradisiaca curated by Elfi Turpin.

 "When an animal lies down, its internal organs change place, causing suffocation.
 So an animal that falls over can never get up again."

 And then one of them remembered this dream:

 "One stormy night rife with the barking of dogs, the life-size wooden mould of a horse was lying on the ground."

 The exhibition Alma-Bluco—"Raw Soul"—takes place at the junction of these observations and experiences, on the cusp between night and day.
 And CRAC Alsace, which has taken it under its roof, becomes the locus of apparition and transformation of the hybrid bodies of the Singer, Colina, Francisco, Nuna and Poppe, all of them—"Freebooter foreigner underdog bungler thief"**—sphinxes trapped between two worlds.

 —Elfi Turpin, October 2015.

 * Guillaume Apollinaire, "Le Larron", Alcools—poèmes 1898—1913 (Paris: Éditions de la Nouvelle Revue Française, 1920).

-The exhibition is supported by Camões, I.P.—Instituto da Cooperação e da Língua, Portugal.
+The exhibition is supported by Camões, I.P.—Instituto da Cooperação e da Língua, Portugal, and Calouste Gulbenkian Foundation.